adraf/Dan-Batchelor/README.md

 - Javascript
 - PHP

-## Process

 ## Featured Code

+### Modal Box

-With my limited Javascript understanding at the time, this is what took the most time in the project.
+With my limited Javascript understanding at the time, the media modal boxes are what took the most time in the project.
 The issue I was facing was that I could get the slides to cycle through the different videos, but the sound would continue on in the background.
 With a lot of trial and error and the help of Stack Overflow, I found I needed to add in an extra function to pause each video, and add that to the functions controlling the next, previous and close buttons.

 ```
 var modalDiv;